t3rmian/devpot/content/posts/collections/en/2019-11-03-android-native-maps.md

 If you had to do it by yourself, you would not only need to translate the coordinates into pixel positions but also keep in mind the scale (zoom level).
 Though, it hasn't all been said yet.
 The translation part is the trickiest one.
 This is a very pretty broad topic.
 There are multiple datums (models of Earth), map projections and there is always some [distortion](https://en.wikipedia.org/wiki/Theorema_Egregium) when representing a sphere's surface on a plane.

-From a layman point of view, an important mention would be that most web mapping applications use the web Mercator projection.
-This projection is pretty close to WGS84 utilized by the GPS system ([check the differences](https://lyzidiamond.com/posts/4326-vs-3857)).
+From a layman point of view, an important mention would be that most web mapping applications use the *Web Mercator* projection.
+This projection is pretty close to *WGS84* utilized by the GPS system ([check the differences](https://lyzidiamond.com/posts/4326-vs-3857)).
 The engine may not provide the implementation to translate coordinates to the desired projection, but it usually gives some interface for your own calculations.
-If you have a small scale map, a default linear will usually yield a negligible error on the positioning.
+If you have a small scale map, a default linear interpolation will usually yield a negligible error on the positioning.

 ## Routing

 In my opinion, this is one of the most satisfactory topics in mapping.
-You take the algorithm you learned in uni - Dijkstra (weighted graph) or BFS (unweighted), implement it and it works.
+You take the algorithm you learned in uni — *Dijkstra* (weighted graph) or *BFS* (unweighted), implement it and it works.
 Top it with graphical route overlay and it starts looking gorgeous.
 Integration with a GPS can be a bit quirky in some cases but brings a lot of value.
 Also, don't forget to display the distance to the target!

 If you consider an indoor map, you might need some custom logic for displaying routes spanning over multiple floors.
 This is the place where you might need the third dimension — altitude.
 The simplest implementation is to hide the edges with heigh different than the one defined in the map.
 For outdoor ones, a color gradient might be meaningful.